^

 6. The final number SHOULD BE the yearly energy output in kj for that particular crop, in one square metre of soil.

-Because this is very messy, we're gonna try to do it as a table again.
+Because this is messy, we're gonna do it as a table.
 For space reasons, we're shortening 'per square metre of soil' to '*sqm/s'.

 Carrots Corn* Gourd Melon Mutfruit Razorgrain Tarberry Tato